 The process is completely voluntary on the part of the parties and cannot begin until each has signed a participation agreement.
 This contract binds them to the process and disqualifies them from future family-related litigation, unless each party retains new counsel.
 The collaborative law process offers the lawyers and the parties an incentive to settle the dispute in this less expensive, less stressful manner since the lawyers themselves are excluded from taking the same matter they collaborate on to court.

-Please contact us if you think your family could benefit from settling its divorce or dispute using collaborative law rather than through an expensive and potentially traumatic contested court case.
+Please contact us if you think your family could benefit from settling your divorce or dispute using collaborative law rather than through an expensive and potentially traumatic contested court case.